 You can get started pretty quick and pretty cheap compared to any other sport.
 Of course you see me running around with multiple different fancy watches or lots of shoes, but that’s just because I built the arsenal over time!!

-Foam roller – Go for the high density…yes it may hurt a little more at first (forever), but it’s worth it.
+Go for the high density…yes it may hurt a little more at first (forever), but it’s worth it.
 They last longer and dig deeper for that at home massage which you will commit to doing nightly while catching up on your DVR.
+The link above will help you review the different types from a roller to a ball to a massage stick.

 What’s your biggest workout excuse?